 All things considered, I see the SERP landscape becoming more of a winner-takes-it-all situation.
 You either rank at the top, maybe in a Featured Snippet, and get the majority of traffic or you don’t and hardly get anything.
 Of course, it depends on how many and which SERP Features Google shows for a specific keyword but in general, we’re witnessing Google trying to give the one, ultimate answer.

-Key Takeaway: When present, optimising your web pages for featured snippets is a good strategy because they receive 35.1% of all clicks.
+Key Takeaway: Optimising your web pages for featured snippets is a great strategy because they get 35.1% of all clicks.

 We took things a little further than just looking at click-through rates of featured snippets.

 We asked each survey participant ‘why’ they selected the choice they did.

 One of the most interesting findings was the fact that 24% of people who avoided clicking on featured snippets, did so because they thought it was a paid ad.